ak-alam/kubernetes-mastery-exercises-Hands-on/pod-autoscaling/VPA/README.md

 Follow these step-by-step instructions to configure VPA in your Kubernetes cluster:

+1. Deployment of VPA components on the kubernetes cluster.
-1. Define resource limits and requests for your containers.
+2. Define resource limits and requests for your containers.
-2. Deploy the Vertical Pod Autoscaler components.
+3. Deploy the Vertical Pod Autoscaler components.
-3. Create a VPA resource for your pods.
+4. Create a VPA resource for your pods.

 ## Examples